nus-cs2103-AY2324S2/ip/docs/README.md

 and displays something in the chat.
 The execution can be either successful or unsuccessful (gives error message).
 * `name` refers to a word, or a group of words, that are within brackets or after a forward slash.
     * The `name` at the start of a command refers to the name of the command.
+    * `name`s are trimmed, whitespace before and after it are removed.
 * Square brackets (`[`, `]`) around an argument represents an **optional** argument, which does not have to be included.
 * Angled brackets (`<`, `>`) around a `name` represents the name of the value of the argument.
 * Forward slash `/` followed by a `name` represents the name of the argument.